GrandMasterJedi/MyBehavioralCloneDriving/README.md

 | Speed Limit 70	    | Speed Limit 70			| 100%		0%		0% 		0% 		0%		|
 | Yield					| Yield      				| 100%		0%		0% 		0% 		0%		|

-When it is correctly predicted the prediction have 100% probability.
-However even when the prediction have 99.99% probability, the ground true is not correctly predicted as in the first image of speed limit.
-This pattern is interesting.
-I leave it open to suggestion for why it is the case.